 Does the Orange Whip work?

 Essentially this training aid is a weighted ball mounted on a flexible shaft.
 This can be a useful tool for warming up and improving swing speed, but its main benefit is in helping golfers time and sequence their downswing.

 As you swing to the top of your backswing the additional mass will want to keep travelling onwards.
 As you start your downswing your arms will be affected by this additional weight, meaning your lower body will unwind, before your upper body and arms.

 This move is a key way to generate power and prevent the dreaded over the top move.
 The positives – if you struggle to get this feeling, this training aid sure will help.
 The downside, you can’t hit golf balls with it, meaning it will take practice to take this great feeling and apply it to your iron and driver swings.

 Overall, this is a really useful training aid for golfers wanting to work on their timing and downswing sequence.
-You can check out the latest price on the button below.
+You can check out our full review of the Orange Whip here and the latest price using the button below.

 The Sklz Gold Flex golf swing trainer is designed to improve swing tempo, strength and flexibility.
 The exaggerated flex in the shaft has been combined with a weighted ball to help lengthen your swing.